MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-plugin-wsl.md

 ### Install the plug-in

-After you have ensured that WSL is running and fully up to date, follow these steps to install the plug-in:
+After WSL is running and fully up to date, follow these steps to install the plug-in:

 1. Install the MSI file downloaded from the onboarding section in the Microsoft Defender portal (**Settings** > **Endpoints** > **Onboarding** > **Windows Subsystem for Linux 2 (plug-in)**.)